Michael J. Bransfield

-Michael Joseph Bransfield (born September 8, 1943) is an American prelate of the Roman Catholic Church.
-Bransfield served as bishop of the Diocese of Wheeling-Charleston in West Virginia from 2005 to 2018.
+Michael Joseph Bransfield (September 8, 1943 – May 7, 2026) was an American Catholic prelate who served as Bishop of Wheeling-Charleston from 2005 to 2018.

-After Bransfield retired in 2018, a church investigation led by Archbishop William E. Lori and five lay experts examined "multiple allegations of sexual harassment of adults and financial improprieties" leveled against him.
-The report found that the accusations of sexual harassment were credible and detailed Bransfield's diversion of diocesan funds to support a lavish lifestyle.
+After Bransfield retired in 2018, a church investigation led by Archbishop William E. Lori of Baltimore and five lay experts examined "multiple allegations of sexual harassment of adults and financial improprieties" leveled against him.
+They found that the accusations of sexual harassment were credible and detailed Bransfield's diversion of diocesan funds to support a lavish lifestyle and drug addictions.

 In July 2019, Pope Francis banned Bransfield from residing in the Diocese of Wheeling-Charleston and ordered him not to “preside or to participate anywhere in any public celebration of the Liturgy," thus barring him from engaging in public ministry within the Catholic Church.
 Church leaders—some of whom had previously received gifts from Bransfield—were criticized for failing to respond to initial complaints concerning Bransfield and for later weakening restitution requirements.